kivinblue1/converter-voice-telegram-bot/README.md

 ## Installing

+Need system ffmpeg installed:

+sudo apt install ffmpeg

-You can just install requirements, change token in main.py file and start the bot with python main.py The bot also saves audio's caption
+You can just install requirements, change token in .env file and start the bot with python main.py The bot also saves audio's caption